matjaz/presence-tracker/README.md

 Simple modular presence tracker.

 ## Providers
 Providers are mechanism how to detect device presence.
-Built-in providers are ARP scan and ping.
-Additional providers such as HTTP, arping or even IBeacon can be added.
+Built-in providers are ARP scan, ping and TCP connect.
+Additional providers such as arping or even iBeacon can be added.

 ## Extensible
 Tracker supports plugins to extend its functionality.
 Built-in plugins are REST Server, Webhooks & Storage.